sighingnow/jekyll-gitbook/_pages/Digital.md

 [To top of this lab](#table-of-contents)

-## Verification - send Whatsapp message and accept the request
+## Verification - send WhatsApp message and accept the request

 - Login to the Agent Desktop and make the agent Available.